-- (a) Subject to an order of the Commission, in a particular redundancy case, clause 4.8 total of fewer than 550 hours on average per week, excluding overtime, Monday to Sunday.
+- (a) Subject to an order of the Commission, in a particular redundancy case, clause 4.8 shall not apply to an employer including a company or companies that employ employees working a total of fewer than 550 hours on average per week, excluding overtime, Monday to Sunday.
 The 550 hours shall be averaged over the previous 12 months. - (b) A 'company' shall be defined as: - (i) a company and the entities it controls; or - (ii) a company and its related company or related companies; or - (iii) a company where the company or companies has a common Director or common Directors or common shareholders with another company or companies.